Jadeeeshh/Jadeeeshh/README.md

 - **ShopEase** – A simple online shopping system with login, cart, and billing features.
 - **UniLibrary** - A library management system with borrow, return, and real-time book availability displays.
-- **MAS-SMP Portal** - A ministry portal with scheduling, announcements, user profile features.
+- **MAS-SMP Portal** - A ministry portal with scheduling, announcements, and user profile features.
 - **Login & Registration System** – A desktop WinForms app with animations and validations.
 - **Firebase Practice** – Small projects where I’m exploring backend functionality with Firebase.